Study Abroad Health Insurance

 In addition, if you or your parents temporarily suspend your U.S. healthcare coverage while abroad, be sure to make sure the insurance is activated again upon your return.

-How Would I Use HTH Abroad?Your health insurance ID card contains all the useful numbers you will need.
+How Would I Use GeoBlue Abroad?Your health insurance ID card contains all the useful numbers you will need.
 In the event of a medical emergency you may call 800.257.4823 within the U.S. or call collect to 610.254.8771 outside of the U.S.

 - View the certificate of coverage for full details of the Study Abroad benefits